surister/cratedb-search/SPEC.md

 This specification outlines a defined way of storing data in CrateDB for hybrid-search (vector + bm25).

-If you follow the specification, you will automatically get full-text search, vector-search and hybrid-search queries to work out of the box, as well as to be able to reuse components, libraries and tooling based on the specification.
+By following the specification, the user gets pre-made full-text search, vector-search and hybrid-search queries to work out of the box, as well as to be able to reuse components, libraries and tooling based on the specification.